Jwdaniel34/medical-text-classification-llm/README.md

 <hr>

-Webscraped 1220 of text data from drugs.com
+Web scraped 1220 of text data from drugs.com.
+Clean the text data and transformed it for the classification model.
+Created pretrain bert llm text classification model.